Darstib/blog/docs/note/cs70/03-Mathematical_Induction.md

 Let's look at one of history's most famous false proofs which makes us laugh:

-> **False theorem**
+> [!theorem] **False theorem**
 >
 > All horses are the same color
 >
-> **proof** proceed by induction
+>> [!proof]- **proof** proceed by induction
->
+>>
-> 1. Base Case (n = 1): P(1) is certainly true, since if you have a set containing just one horse, all horses in the set have the same color.
+>> 1. Base Case (n = 1): P(1) is certainly true, since if you have a set containing just one horse, all horses in the set have the same color.
->
+>>
-> 2. Induction Hypothesis: Assume P(n) holds for some arbitrary n ≥ 1.
+>> 2. Induction Hypothesis: Assume P(n) holds for some arbitrary n ≥ 1.
->
+>>
-> 3. Inductive Step: Given a set of n + 1 horses {h1,h2,...,hn+1}, we can exclude the last horse in the set and apply the induction hypothesis just to the first n horses {h1,...,hn}, deducing that they all have the same color. <u>Similarly, we can conclude that the last n horses {h2,...,hn+1} all have the same color. </u>But now the “middle” horses {h2,...,hn} (i.e., all but the first and the last) belong to both of these sets, so they have the same color as horse h1 and horse hn+1.
+>> 3. Inductive Step: Given a set of n + 1 horses {h1,h2,...,hn+1}, we can exclude the last horse in the set and apply the induction hypothesis just to the first n horses {h1,...,hn}, deducing that they all have the same color. <u>Similarly, we can conclude that the last n horses {h2,...,hn+1} all have the same color. </u>But now the “middle” horses {h2,...,hn} (i.e., all but the first and the last) belong to both of these sets, so they have the same color as horse h1 and horse hn+1.
 It follows, therefore, that all n+1 horses have the same color.
 We conclude, by the principle of induction, that all horses have the same color.

 ## V Practice